subquery/documentation/docs/academy/herocourse/module3.md

   await proposal.save();
 ```

 ##### handleCouncilVotedEvent

-This function follows a similar format of handleCouncilProposedEvent from above.
-The event parameters are first obtained,
+This function follows a similar format to `handleCouncilProposedEvent`.
+The event parameters are first obtained as below:

 ```
 const {